-- If rates rise, you can reinvest the money from shorter-term CDs into new accounts to lock in higher APYs.
+- If rates are rising, you can reinvest the money from shorter-term CDs into new accounts to lock in higher APYs.

 - You have easy access to your money if you need it (though you may be charged an early withdrawal penalty).

 Drawbacks of a CD ladder

-- CD rates are much lower now than they’ve been in the past and may not keep up with inflation.
+- CD rates are historically low and may not keep up with inflation.

 - You could be missing out on higher returns from more aggressive investments, such as stocks or bonds.